-Coffee is an integral part of our lives and Greek coffee even more so.
-Whether it’s childhood memories, with our parents and grandparents brewing Greek coffee that would fragrance the house, or the pleasure it gives us in its most modern versions, in addition to excellent taste, this coffee offers much more.
-Below, we have gathered the main features and benefits of Greek coffee and we present them to you.
+Coffee is an integral part of our lives and even more so Greek coffee!
+Whether it’s childhood memories, with our parents and grandparents, brewing Greek coffee that would fragrance the house or the pleasure it gives us in its most modern versions.
+In addition to excellent taste this coffee offers much more.
+We have gathered the main features and benefits of Greek coffee and we present them to you.

 The history of Greek coffee

 The coffee journey begins in South Africa when a shepherd’s goats tasted the seeds of an exotic, until then unknown plant.
-The shepherd noticed that after consuming the seeds, his goats became more active, which aroused his curiosity and he decided to do tests as well, which marked the beginning of the interaction of man with coffee.
+The shepherd noticed that after consuming the seeds, his goats became more active which piqued his curiosity and he decided to do tests as well which marked the beginning of the interaction of man with coffee.
 Crossing the Middle East and passing through Turkey and our country, coffee was first adopted by the inhabitants of Northern Greece and then spread throughout the country.

 The characteristics and advantages of Greek coffee

 Greek coffee differs from any other coffee in the way it is prepared because it boils together with water instead of being just covered with boiled water as is the case with other coffees.
 This small detail of Greek coffee makes a huge difference and it has, as a result, many and significant benefits.